Len McCluskey

-Leonard David McCluskey (born 23 July 1950) is a British trade unionist.
-He was General Secretary of Unite the Union, the largest affiliate and a major donor to the Labour Party.
+Leonard David McCluskey (born 23 July 1950) is a retired British trade unionist.
+He was general secretary of Unite the Union, the largest affiliate and a major donor to the Labour Party.
 As a young adult, he spent some years working in the Liverpool Docks for the Mersey Docks and Harbour Company prior to becoming a full-time union official for the Transport and General Workers' Union (T&GWU) in 1979.

-McCluskey was elected as the general secretary of Unite in 2010, and was re-elected to his post in 2013 and 2017.
-A member of the Labour Party, McCluskey is on the party's left.
+McCluskey was elected as the general secretary of Unite in 2010, and was re-elected to his post in 2013 and 2017, before announcing his retirement in 2021.
+A former member of the Labour Party, McCluskey was on the party's left.
 He was a key backer and supporter of Jeremy Corbyn during his time as Leader of the Labour Party.

 Early life

 Leonard David McCluskey was born in Liverpool, Lancashire, on 23 July 1950, the son of Leonard, a painter-decorator, and Peggy (née Margaret Fulton), a housewife who reportedly politically inspired her son.
 He failed the 11-plus, but passed the 13-plus, intended for late developers.
-A Catholic, he attended Cardinal Godfrey Technical High School, a grammar school, in Anfield.
+A Catholic, he attended Cardinal Godfrey Technical High School in Anfield.
 Leaving school with three A-levels, in history, economics and general studies, he began his working life on the Canada Dock, part of the Port of Liverpool.

 Employed by the Mersey Docks and Harbour Board (the Mersey Docks and Harbour Company from 1972) as a ship’s planner, he drew maps indicating the location of cargo in the hold so it could be retrieved at the unloading port.
 He worked for the company for 11 years.